-This rugged plant is hard to kill and can tolerate a wide variety of lighting levels.
+This rugged plant is hard to kill and can tolerate various lighting levels.
 For best results, provide bright, indirect lighting.

 Allow the plant’s soil to dry out almost completely between deep waterings.
-Snake plant is a long-lived plant that tends to spread freely, so once you have one, you’ll always have plenty.
+The snake plant is a long-lived plant that spreads freely, so you’ll always have plenty once you have one.

-They have little demands for water and lighting, with very forgiving nature care wise.
+They have little demand for water and lighting, with a very forgiving nature care-wise.
 They can handle long periods without watering and still look great.

 There are a variety of succulents that make excellent additions to a bedroom.
 Most are small and can be displayed in decorative containers.

-They make attractive additions to a bedside table, dresser, or a windowsill.
+They make attractive additions to a bedside table, dresser, or windowsill.

 Spider Plant (Chlorophytum comosum) is another excellent choice for a hanging basket.
 There are several different varieties of Spider Plant.
 Some have solid green leaves, and others have pale yellow lengthwise stripes on the long, slim, sword-like leaves.

 These easy-care plants reproduce freely by growing tiny Spider Plants (plantlets) at the end of long stems.
-Like the Snake Plant, once you have one, you will always have plenty.
+Like the Snake Plant, you will always have plenty once you have one.

-These plants do well in a wide variety of air quality and light settings but do best with ample, bright indirect sunlight.
+These plants do well in various air quality and light settings but do best with ample, bright indirect sunlight.
 Allow the soil to dry almost completely before watering deeply.

-Golden Pothos (Epipremnum aureum) is an extremely easy-care bedroom plant and is another good candidate for hanging basket or placement on a high shelf or pedestal.
+Golden Pothos (Epipremnum aureum) is an extremely easy-care bedroom plant and is another good candidate for hanging baskets or placement on a high shelf or pedestal.

 The plant’s rambling growth habit results in a full, attractive, leafy houseplant with shiny, heart-shaped leaves.
 Pothos cuttings can easily be rooted in water.

-This plant does well in a low light setting, but it can also thrive in bright, indirect sunlight.
+This plant does well in a low light setting but can also thrive in bright, indirect sunlight.
 Allow the soil to become almost dry before watering deeply.

 Other air-purifying plant options

-Peace Lily does well in low lighting and will also thrive in moderate light settings.
+Peace Lily does well in low lighting and thrives in moderate light settings.

 Allow the soil to dry almost completely before watering deeply.
 Propagate through division once every five years.

-Lavender (Lavandula) is usually thought of as an outdoor plant, but if you have a warm setting and plenty of light, you can keep lavender in your bedroom.
+Lavender (Lavandula) is usually considered an outdoor plant, but if you have a warm setting and plenty of light, you can keep lavender in your bedroom.
 The scent is delicious and also quite relaxing.

-Lavender needs to have bright, direct sunlight or artificial light for several hours daily.
+Lavender must have bright, direct sunlight or artificial light for several hours daily.
 If you have a south-facing window in your bedroom, that’s perfect.
 Otherwise, supplement the light you have with a grow light.